 However, if a minimum wage were to be pegged at S$6, some businesses that are overly depended on cheap foreign labour might scale down or close.
 Total employment would fall from E2 to E4.
 At the same time, some locals who previously chose not to work at a lower wage would be enticed back to work, increasing local employment back to E3.

-While some have raised concerns about how the minimum wage in Singapore would eventually become maximum wage, this is not the case.
+While some have raised concerns about how the minimum wage in Singapore would eventually become maximum wage, Professor Hui argues that this is not the case.

-2) Minimum wage will cause Singapore to lose her competitiveness
+2) The minimum wage will cause Singapore to lose her competitiveness

 One of the most common arguments against minimum wage in Singapore goes along the lines of what we learnt in social studies in secondary school (at least for my generation):